 Learn to Teach Yoga Nidra

 Learn to safely and confidently teach guided relaxation, yoga nidra.
-Yoga nidra is a powerful healing and transformational technique from the Tantra Yoga tradition.
-It's safe for all practitioners and we need deep rest now more than ever.
-Bring it.
+Yoga nidra is a powerful healing and transformational technique that's safe for all practitioners.
+We need deep rest now more than ever.
 CE hours available.
-Info and registration here.
+Info is here.